-Project Estimated budget August 2006 to August 2007 1General activities of the 2020 Vision Campaign \$160,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
-2 Mayors for Peace Executive Meeting \$3,000 We will need to hold our 7 th Executive Meeting to plan for the 7 th participants pay own travel General Conference and other activities pressing for a nuclear weapons convention by 2010.
-3 Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
-Subtotal \$546,000 August 2007 to August 2008 1General activities of the 2020 Vision Campaign \$180,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
-2Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
-Subtotal \$563,000 August 2008 to August 2009 1 General activities of the 2020 Vision Campaign \$200,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
-2 7th General Conference of Mayors for Peace \$500,000 The 7th General Conference will be held in Nagasaki and will deliberate the campaign and other activities of Mayors for Peace for the next four years.
-3Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
-Subtotal \$1,830,000 3 year total \$2,132,200
+Project Estimated budget August 2006 to August 2007 General activities of the 2020 Vision Campaign \$160,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
+Mayors for Peace Executive Meeting \$3,000 We will need to hold our 7 th Executive Meeting to plan for participants pay own the 7 th General Conference and other activities pressing for a travel nuclear weapons convention by 2010.
+Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
+Subtotal \$546,000 August 2007 to August 2008 General activities of the 2020 Vision Campaign \$180,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
+Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
+Subtotal \$563,000 August 2008 to August 2009 General activities of the 2020 Vision Campaign \$200,000 We assume at least a slight increase in expenses for lobbying at the UN and implementing other events and projects.
+7 th General Conference of Mayors for Peace \$500,000 The 7 th General Conference will be held in Nagasaki and will deliberate the campaign and other activities of Mayors for Peace for the next four years.
+Management of Secretariat and International Offices \$383,000 We assume the reinforced secretariat and international operations will remain at least at the level of the previous year.
+Subtotal \$1,830,000 3 year total \$2,132,200 countries).
+We will work with the leaders of the national chapters to help them raise funds for their own activities and for the international campaign.
+The models for this stage of development are France, England, Germany, Belgium and Norway.